syncfusion-content/javascript-docs/js/PivotGrid/Olap-Field-List.md

 Defer update in the field list allows you to refresh the control on-demand and not during every UI operation.
 This operation can be enabled/disabled through the [`enableDeferUpdate`](/api/js/ejpivotgrid#members:enabledeferupdate) property internally.

 ### Showing KPI
-The [`showKpi`](/api/js/ejpivotschemadesigner#members:olap-showkpi) property is used to view the KPI elements in tree-view inside PivotTable Field List.
-This property should be defined under [`olap`](/api/js/ejpivotschemadesigner#members:olap) object.
+The [`showKpi`](/api/js/ejpivotschemadesigner#members:olap-showkpi) property is used to view the KPI elements in tree view in the pivot table field list.
+This property should be defined under the [`olap`](/api/js/ejpivotschemadesigner#members:olap) object.

 {% highlight js %}